-The Braided Hair Cent (Buy on eBay) was issued from 1839 to 1857 and represented the final series of large cents.
-By this time, the production and distribution of the bulky copper coins had become unprofitable for the United States Mint and increasingly unpopular with the public.
-Under the Coinage Act of 1857, half cents and large cents were discontinued and replaced with small-sized cents with a different composition.
-These changes spurred increased interest in coin collecting with many attempting to assemble complete collections of large cents dating back to their inception.
+The Braided Hair Cent (Buy on eBay) was issued from 1839 to 1857 and represents the final series of large cents.
+The production and distribution of the bulky copper coins had become unprofitable for the United States Mint and the pieces were increasingly unpopular with the public.
+The situation was rectified with the Coinage Act of 1857, which discontinued half cents and large cents and adopted the small-sized cent as the lowest denomination.
+These changes also spurred an increased interest in coin collecting, with many attempting to assemble complete collections of large cents dating back to their inception.

-The large cent had been authorized by the Coinage Act of 1792, and was first struck in two different types in 1793.
-This was followed by two additional design changes during the first decade of issuance and two final types with longer durations.
-Across all types, the coins featured a portrait of Liberty on the obverse and a typically a wreath on the reverse.
+The large cent had been authorized under the Coinage Act of 1792 and was first struck in 1793 across two different types.
+This was followed by two additional designs during the first decade of issuance and two more designs in the years following.
+Across all types, the coins featured a portrait of Liberty on the obverse and typically a wreath on the reverse.
 The appearance of Liberty varied over the years, ranging from youthful to more mature and dour.
-The denomination had circulated heavily within the early United States as an important medium of exchange within everyday commerce.
+The denomination had circulated heavily within the early United States as an important medium of exchange within day-to-day commerce.

 The final type for the large cent was designed by Christian Gobrecht.
 He had been born in Pennsylvania in 1785, as the son of a German immigrant man and an American-born woman.
-Gobrecht was appointed as an engraver at the Mint in 1835 and became chief engraver in 1840, a position which he retained until his death in 1844.
-He was responsible for many famous coin designs, including the Liberty Seated design used on the majority of silver coins until the final decade of the 19th century.
+Gobrecht was appointed as an engraver at the Mint in 1835 and became the Chief Engraver in 1840, a position which he retained until his death in 1844.
+He was responsible for many well-known coin designs, including the Liberty Seated motif used on the majority of silver coinage until the final decade of the 19th century.

-The obverse of the Braided Hair Large Cent features Liberty, facing left, with the word LIBERTY on her headband.
+The obverse of the Braided Hair Large Cent features Liberty, facing left, wearing a headband inscribed LIBERTY.
 Thirteen stars appear around with the date below.
 For the initial years of the series, the head appears smaller and tilted forward.
-The head was enlarged and straightened in 1843 and continued with this appearance until the end of the series.
-Gobrecht is said to have been inspired by Benjamin West’s painting Omnia Vincit Amor depicting Venus, which was exhibited in Philadelphia during 1839.
-Similar to the previous type, the reverse features a wreath, with ONE CENT within and UNITED STATES OF AMERICA around.
+In 1843, the head was enlarged and straightened.
+The obverse design is said to have been inspired by Benjamin West’s painting Omnia Vincit Amor depicting Venus, which was exhibited in Philadelphia during 1839.
+Similar to the previous type, the reverse features a circular wreath of olive branches, along with the inscriptions ONE CENT and UNITED STATES OF AMERICA.